NikolasKotsikos/uReview/README.md

 **Visitor UX:**

-* As a visitor I want to be able to easily browse and find reviews from the home page.
+* As a visitor I want to easily navigate the site and find reviews from the home page.

 * As a visitor I don't want to have to make an account so as to experience content in the app.

-* As a visitor I want to be able to sort and search posted reviews based on a categories or keywords.
+* As a visitor I want to sort and search posted reviews based on a categories or keywords.

 **Registered User UX**

-* As a registered user I want to be able to easily find how I can register in order to post a review.
+* As a registered user I want to easily find how I can log-in in order to post a review.

 * As a registered user I want to be able to add my review easily.

-* As a registered user I want to be able to see a collection of my psoted reviews easily.
+* As a registered user I want to see a collection of my posted reviews in one page.

+* As a registered user I want to have a profile page that bundles functionality.

 * As a registered user I want to be able to edit and delete my reviews.